lindaabdalqader-ux/stock-analysis-project/README.md

 ---

-## Insights

-* AAPL demonstrates relatively stable returns with moderate volatility over the analyzed period.
-* The cumulative return trend shows consistent long-term growth, indicating strong performance.
-* Short-term fluctuations highlight the presence of market risk.
-* These results emphasize the importance of long-term investing and diversification.

----

 ## Why This Project Matters

 This project demonstrates how financial data can be analyzed using Python to evaluate investment performance and risk.